AmazingApps/Amazing-Windows-Apps/README.md

 Note: Apps that meet the following conditions will NOT be listed although they may deserve a try:

 1. Modified or cracked versions of an app, such as unofficial ad-free versions which can provide a better user experience than the original versions.
+This rule does not apply to modifications permitted by open-source license.
 2. Apps that are useful only in limited areas, such as NPR One and IME.
 3. Apps that are incompatible with 64-bit OS.